-Pat reminds me to dig deeper into amber, highly valued by Kings and royalty way way back when we had Kings and royalty.
+Pat reminds me to dig deeper into amber, when I’m in the Dominican Republic, highly valued by Kings and royalty way way back when we had Kings and royalty.

-Tunneling deeper, I start walking to the Museum of Ambar at 454 Calle Arzobismo Merino Street in the Zona Colonia, four blocks from the Plaza Colon.
+Tunneling deeper, I walk myself to the Museum of Ambar at 454 Calle Arzobismo Merino Street in the Zona Colonia, four blocks from the Plaza Colon.

-- Jurassic Park popularized amber with its premise of bringing dinosaurs back to life by extracting DNA from insects caught inside it, then using the DNA to create dinosaurs.
+- Jurassic Park popularized amber with its premise of bringing dinosaurs back to life by extracting blood from insects preserved in amber who had bit dinosaurs, then using dinosaur DNA inside the insect blood to create real dinosaurs.

-- “Blue Amber ” is found only in the Dominican Republic.
-If you hold ” Blue Amber ” up to light you see tints of blue.
+- “Blue Amber ” is found only in the Dominican Republic and if you hold ” Blue Amber ” up to light you see the blue tints.

-Even though I’m sold on ambar, i don’t buy today.
+Even though I’m sold on amber, i don’t buy anything today.